It's not that I don't like to blog.

 Move abroad!
 Meet strangers!
 Bridge cultures!
 Eat fabulous food!
 Live in a new language!
 Be surprised, daily, by the beauty of that language and its sense of humor, by its wisdom and its contradictions.
 By the way it's brush seems to paint the textured mural of life more richly, more poignantly, more wholly, than your own.
 Dive headfirst into your new love; follow your bliss right into the bosom of amazing people not born where you were, not born speaking the language you were, yet in many ways, just like you.

 Dive into their exquisite culture and wake one day, to find yourself at home

 , away from home.
 Newly at home in a gorgeously well worn culture.
 A culture old, old, yet every day new to you.

 Once, I wandered.
 I went to Spain.
 And I wrote.

 I wrote!
 And every day, a few of you and a lot of folks who haven't stopped round here in years, lapped it up.
 I learned from reading myself, from watching what my fingers strung across this little text box.
 I made wonderful, real friends, many of them still among my most cherished people.
-(I do still have plenty to say to them, but online?)
+(I do still have plenty to say to them

 While those friendships sparked and grew, I got, as I say, cool.
 Everybody loves an expat, especially an expat with a good tale, and I had a whopper.
 Old boyfriends suddenly appeared out of the pages of this blog, newly smitten, having read me start to finish.
 Relatives, childhood friends, Spaniards, fellow expats, former expats, future expats, folks dreaming of becoming expats, adventurers and wanderers.
 All declared me interesting.
 Inspiring.
 Courageous.
 Heck, a coach published my tale in a book about living the life of your dreams.